 Alternatively, a nurse is found to be drunk outside of work but becomes involved in acts not befitting a registered nurse.
 This may/may not result in a criminal conviction.

-A nurse may receive a conviction for drink driving or other alcohol related driving offences.
+A nurse might receive a conviction for drink driving (drug driving) or other alcohol related driving offences.

 It is the responsibility of any nurse, under the Code, to self- refer for any conviction.
-As The Code states;
+As The Code states atparagraph:

 A drink related criminal conviction (or any other conviction) may be reported to the NMC by the police or court under the Notifiable Occupations Scheme.
 This Scheme relates to professions or occupations which carry special trust or responsibility (such as nursing), in which the public interest in the disclosure of a conviction and other information by the police generally outweighs the normal duty of confidentiality owed to the individual nurse.

 The NMC say ‘they will not investigate referrals based on convictions for offences that are not sufficiently serious to impact upon a nurse’s fitness to practise.’
 However, the NMC may consider that drink-driving offences are more likely to call into question a nurse’s fitness to practise if: